 3. Build a support network

 Some people with Crohn’s find it difficult to open up to others about the condition, as some of the symptoms can feel a bit taboo.
-But, having a strong support network of people you trust and can rely on can make a huge difference.
+But, having a strong support network of people you trust and rely on can make a huge difference.

 If you’re finding it difficult to speak about your condition, Crohn’s and Colitis UK’s online resources may help.
 For example, they’ve created a personalised talking toolkit, which offers tips if you’re struggling to open up.